-- Magic (Highly Recommended): for identifying files' formats (otherwise use "file" command line utility) - Dpkt (Highly Recommended): for extracting relevant information from PCAP files. - Mako (Highly Recommended): for rendering the HTML reports and the web interface. - Pydeep (Optional): for calculating ssdeep fuzzy hash of files. - Pymongo (Optional): for storing the results in a MongoDB database. - Yara and Yara Python (Optional): for matching Yara signatures. - Libvirt (Optional): for using the KVM module.
+- Dpkt (Highly Recommended): for extracting relevant information from PCAP files. - Jinja2 (Highly Recommended): for rendering the HTML reports and the web interface. - Magic (Optional): for identifying files' formats (otherwise use "file" command line utility) - Pydeep (Optional): for calculating ssdeep fuzzy hash of files. - Pymongo (Optional): for storing the results in a MongoDB database. - Yara and Yara Python (Optional): for matching Yara signatures (use the svn version). - Libvirt (Optional): for using the KVM machine manager. - Bottlepy (Optional): for using the web.py and api.py utilities. - Pefile (Optional): used for static analysis of PE32 binaries.

-Some of them are packaged in GNU/Linux Ubuntu and you can install them with the following command:
+Some of them are already packaged in Debian/Ubuntu and can be installed with the following command:

-'''

-$ sudo apt-get install python-magic python-dpkt python-mako python-pymongo
+\$ sudo apt-get install python-dpkt python-jinja2 python-magic python-pymongo python-libvirt python-be

-'''